About Residence Life

 Join the Westminster family.
 When you make Westminster your new home, you become a member of the Westminster family.
 You'll dine with your fellow Griffins in Shaw, grab a coffee in Bassis, and have quick access to enjoy on-campus events like casino nights and visiting food trucks, or explore new ideas from the renowned artists, authors, performers, and lecturers who regularly visit campus.

 Take advantage of proximity.
 The beauty of Westminster's small campus is that everything is within easy walking distance: study with your classmates in the library for a group project, take a fitness class in HWAC, or stop by your professor's office to get quick help on a homework question.
 Leaving campus is just as easy.
 Use your student ID to "tap on" the public bus—it's free to Westminster students.
+You just have to tap on to get on and tap when you finish your ride.
 Plus, Westminster’s location in vibrant Sugar House means that great coffee, food, and outdoor spaces are only a five-minute walk away.

 Take in your newfound independence.
 Everyone looks forward to living away from home.
 You get to decide what you want for dinner or how late to go to bed—as long as you are considerate to your roommates.
 Every student knows that having a roommate is big part of the college experience, teaching you to set aside your differences and giving you a built-in buddy for impulsive ice cream runs.